borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

-- feature: move the player left and right

-  - with left and right arrows

-  - by clicking on the left and right half

 - style: design helper graphics to illustrate how to play

 - feature: design play state with hard-coded platforms